dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/membership.md

 ## Creating the Membership Database

-If youre using SQL Server 7.0 or later as your membership store, you can use the aspnet\_regsql utility (available most easily from the Visual Studio .NET 2005 Command Prompt) to configure your database.
+If you're using SQL Server 7.0 or later as your membership store, you can use the aspnet\_regsql utility (available most easily from the Visual Studio .NET 2005 Command Prompt) to configure your database.
 The aspnet\_regsql utility can be used as a command prompt tool or via a GUI wizard.
 The wizard method is the easiest way to configure your database.
 To access the wizard, simply run the following command:

 `aspnet_regsql W`